egluckthaler/starfish/README.md

 found 2 captains with DR boundaries and 5 captains with DR-TIR boundaries out of 7 input captains with candidate DRs
 ```

-\*.flank.bed contains updated coordinates of predicted element boundaries based on where flanking repeats were found.
-Alternatively, if no flanking repeats were found, it contains the coordinates of the boundaries that give the longest element. \*.flank.singleDR.stats contains useful metadata on recovered flanking repeats.

 summarize the element metadata, identify overlaps, name sites and identify all captain and cargo genes:
 ```
 starfish summarize -a ome2assembly.txt -b elementFinder/macpha6.flank.bed -x macpha6 -o elementFinder/ -S elementFinder/macpha6.insert.stats -f elementFinder/macpha6.flank.singleDR.stats -g ome2consolidatedGFF.txt -A ann/macph6.gene2emap.txt -t geneFinder/macpha6_tyr.filt_intersect.ids
 ```

-\*.elements.bed contains all captain, boundary, and gene features of predicted elements. \*.elements.feat contains element metadata. \*.elements.fna contains element sequences. \*.elements.named.stats is an updated version of the insert.stats file that contains named insertion sites.

 it is strongly recommended to look at an alignment of each element against its 'best' insertion site to manually filter out false positives.
 Use circos to visualize nucmer alignments (takes ~2min):
 ```
 mkdir pairViz
 starfish pair-viz -m all -t empty -T 2 -A nucmer -a ome2assembly.txt -b elementFinder/macpha6.elements.bed -f elementFinder/macpha6.flank.singleDR.stats -S elementFinder/macpha6.elements.named.stats -o pairViz/
 ```

+### key output files

+* \*.insert.bed contains coordinates of all predicted element boundaries based on all candidate insertions.
+* \*.insert.stats contains useful metadata on candidate insertions.
+* \*.flank.bed contains updated coordinates of predicted element boundaries based on where flanking repeats were found.
+Alternatively, if no flanking repeats were found, it contains the coordinates of the boundaries that give the longest element.
+* \*.flank.singleDR.stats contains useful metadata on recovered flanking repeats.
+* \*.elements.bed contains all captain, boundary, and gene features of predicted elements.
+* \*.elements.feat contains element metadata.
+* \*.elements.fna contains element sequences.
+* \*.elements.named.stats is an updated version of the insert.stats file that contains named insertion sites.

 ## region finder module